mcgill-robotics/AUV-2025/README.md

 ## Known Issues

-We (try) to keep track of current existing issues in `docs/known_issues.md`.

-If you find something not-quite-right please create a new Github Issue outlining the problem or add it directly to `docs/known_issues.md` (**TODO**) and make a pull request to `noetic` branch.
+If you find something not-quite-right please create a new Github Issue outlining the problem and make a pull request to `noetic` branch.